MY FIRST IMPRESSION

-The first impression after unpacking the Pet Feedster was its size.
-The unit is large and this is good because it holds a lot of food, but on the other hand it might use too much room if you live in a small apartment.
+The first impression after unpacking the Pet Feedster CAT was its size.
+The unit is large and this is good because it holds a lot of food, but on the other hand it might use too much space if you live in a small apartment.

 The other thing that caught my attention was its quality.
 The plastic the feeder is made from is solid ABS plastic and I can see it’s impact resistant as well.

 ASSEMBLING THE PET FEEDSTER

 The assembling is simple, the unit itself comes pretty much assembled.

 You only need to peel the plastic from the lid, attach the food tray, attach the chute protector to the feeder, and insert the Flex Feeder piece inside.
 Finally you need to pour food in the feeder, plug it in and the Pet Feedster is ready to be programmed.